jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-branching.md

 math: true
 ---

-This simulation was inspired by the spatial growth patterns of _Bacillus Subtilis_ which were first mathematically described in [\[1,2\]](#references).
+Spatio-temporal patterns of bacterial growth such as in _Bacillus Subtilis_ have been studied for numerous years [\[1,2\]](#references).
+They are typically described by a system of PDEs (Partial Differential Equations) which  describe intracellular reactions, growth and spatial contributions (typically via Diffusion processes) which describe diffusion of nutrients and movement of the cells.
-These patterns can be modeled by considering two variables: the spatial-temporal distribution $n$ of the available nutrient and the bacterial population density $b$.
+We consider two variables: the spatial-temporal distribution $n$ of the available nutrient and the bacterial population density $b$.
 Together with the ratio of diffusion of both components $d$ the set of coupled partial differential equations read: